coadyduffney/BrickBreaker/README.md

 # BrickBreaker
-simple 2D brick breaker game
+Simple 2D game I created using HTML and JavaScript to learn game development with canvas.